team-fireworks/hotfusion/README.md

     also guards against adding multiple tasks, accepts a variadic number of tasks, and returns the tasks you insert, allowing you to use it in declarations
-- `Markup` constructor which behaves like `New` with JSX markup syntax
+- Implements `Markup` constructor which behaves like `New` with JSX markup syntax
-- `Computed` and similar objects now warns you if you're not using a `scope` while using other constructors
+- `Computed` and similar objects now warns you if you're not using a `scope` while using other constructors (TODO: not actually implemented yet)
 - `doCleanup` has been extended to work with Promises, signals, threads, and and generic disconnect object methods
 - The library is renamed to Hotfusion to avoid conflicts with the original